 My Bullet Journal Journey

 It was the summer of 2016, July to be specific.
-I had just moved to Oslo for the second time, and I had about a month and a half to just enjoy the summer and get reacquainted with the city before I started my graphic design studies.
-I remember lurking about on Pinterest, and stumbling upon bullet journaling in a post while looking for clever ways to plan my schoolwork.
+I had just moved to Oslo for the second time.
+In Oslo, I had about a month and a half to just enjoy the summer and get reacquainted with the city before I started my graphic design studies.
+I remember lurking about on Pinterest.
+Eventually, I stumbled upon bullet journaling in a post while looking for clever ways to plan my schoolwork.

-I tried the whole thing for a while but didn’t feel like I got the hang of it.
-My spreads never looked like the ones on Instagram, and I used so much time on something that I never felt c
+It took a while, I didn’t feel like I got the hang of it.
+My spreads never looked like the ones on Instagram, and I used so much time on something that I never felt content with.

 In January 2017 I bought an iPad and tried to use that for my planning and tracking needs, but that didn’t do it either.